inertBear/HomeLab_Bill-Parse-Server/README.md

-# quarkus-rest-tester
+# bill-parser

-This was built as an example of quarkus-rest implementation.
+This microservice parses bills recieved via a rest call.
 It is intended to be used as an integration into Home Assistant.

 - "dev mode" command:
     - mvn quarkus:dev